Written By Bob Sassone

 Tip #2: A good, clean, correctly formatted manuscript is essential.

 Of course, this is true for all writing, whether it’s a novel, an article, or a recipe column for your local advertiser.
 But for novels, it’s especially true.
 Double-space your manuscript.
 10 or 12 point type.
 White laser or inkjet paper (not onionskin or paper that smudges easily).
 Send it loose in a manuscript box (unless the agent or publisher asks for just a chapter or two, in which case you can go the paper clip route).
 Word count in the upper right-hand corner of the title page, title and author centered, page numbers in the upper right-hand corner of the other pages.
 Spell the editor/publisher’s name correctly.
 And, please, no jelly stains or fingerprints.

 I’ve been an editor, and if a writer handed in something in the wrong format or didn’t spell my name correctly or addressed it in a general way, I immediately threw it away without reading it.
 And enjoyed doing so.
 There’s no excuse for that.

 Tip #3: Outline your plot.

 Many mystery writers (including myself) do not work from an outline for the entire novel, but I find it helps if I at least jot down a skeleton-like structure of various scenes and transitions.
 They will probably change as the book goes along, but at least you’ll have a base to work from.

-Third person advantages are many: you can get into the minds of various characters, and you can have scenes where the hero is not involved.
-I chose first person for my first mystery, because it’s what I write in for my essays, humor columns, and some of my non-fiction.
-First person comes naturally to all of us, so many first mysteries are written this way.
+Third-person advantages are many: you can get into the minds of various characters, and you can have scenes where the hero is not involved.
+I chose first person for my first mystery because it’s what I use for my essays, humor columns, and some of my non-fiction.
+First-person comes naturally to all of us, so many first mysteries are written this way.
 Though at some point you will want to write your next novel or short story in the third person.